Producer’s Pride 12% All-Stock Sweet Cattle Feed, 50 lb.

 Around 10,500 years ago, taurine cattle were domesticated from wild aurochs progenitors in central Anatolia, the Levant and Western Iran.
 A separate domestication event occurred in the Indian subcontinent, which gave rise to zebu.
 There were over 940 million cattle in the world by 2022.
 Cattle are responsible for around 7% of global greenhouse gas emissions.
 They were one of the first domesticated animals to have a fully-mapped genome.

-Pride is defined by the Merriam-Webster dictionary as "reasonable self-esteem" or "confidence and satisfaction in oneself".
+Pride is defined by the Merriam-Webster dictionary as "reasonable self-esteem" or "confidence and satisfaction in oneself."
 The Oxford dictionary defines it as "the quality of having an excessively high opinion of oneself or one's own importance."
 Pride may be related to one's own abilities or achievements, positive characteristics of friends or family, or one's country.
 Richard Taylor defined pride as "the justified love of oneself," as opposed to false pride or narcissism.
-Similarly, St. Augustine defined it as "the love of one's own excellence", and Meher Baba called it "the specific feeling through which egoism manifests."
+Similarly, St. Augustine defined it as "the love of one's own excellence," and Meher Baba called it "the specific feeling through which egotism manifests."

 Philosophers and social psychologists have noted that pride is a complex secondary emotion that requires the development of a sense of self and the mastery of relevant conceptual distinctions (e.g. that pride is distinct from happiness and joy) through language-based interaction with others.
 Some social psychologists identify the nonverbal expression of pride as a means of sending a functional, automatically perceived signal of high social status.

 Pride may be considered the opposite of shame or of humility, sometimes as proper or as a virtue and sometimes as corrupt or as a vice.
 With a positive connotation, pride refers to a content sense of attachment toward one's own or another's choices and actions, or toward a whole group of people and is a product of praise, independent self-reflection and a fulfilled feeling of belonging.
-Other possible objects of pride are one's ethnicity and one's sex identity (for example, LGBT pride).
-With a negative connotation, pride refers to a foolishly and irrationally corrupt sense of one's personal value, status, or accomplishments used synonymously with hubris.
+Other possible objects of pride are one's ethnicity and one's sex identity (for example, LGBTQ pride).
+With a negative connotation, pride refers to some foolishand with corrupt irrational sense of one's personal value, status, or accomplishments used synonymously with hubris or vanity.

-While some philosophers such as Aristotle (and George Bernard Shaw) consider pride (but not hubris) a profound virtue, some world religions consider pride's fraudulent form a sin, seen in Proverbs 11:2 of the Hebrew Bible.
+While some philosophers such as Aristotle (and George Bernard Shaw) consider pride (but not hubris) a profound virtue, some world religions consider pride as a fraudulent form of sin, as stated in Proverbs 11:2 of the Hebrew Bible.
 In Judaism, pride is called the root of all evil.
-When viewed as a virtue, pride in one's abilities is known as virtuous pride, greatness of soul, or magnanimity, but when viewed as a vice, it is often known to be self-idolatry, sadistic contempt, vanity or vainglory.
+When viewed as a virtue, pride in one's abilities are known as virtuous pride, greatness of soul, or magnanimity, but when viewed as a vices, it is often known to be self-idolatry, sadistic contempt or vainglory.

 S, or for lowercase, s, is the nineteenth letter of the Latin alphabet, used in the English alphabet, the alphabets of other western European languages and other latin alphabets worldwide.
 Its name in English is ess (pronounced ), plural esses.